Marketplace payments: The complete guide

 Let's look at each step in more detail so you can estimate if additional functionality is required at any of the steps.

-In the first step, a seller will link their account on your marketplace with a payment provider or payment gateway.
+In the first step, a seller will link their account with a payment provider or payment gateway.

 Payment providers are third-party service providers that facilitate payments.
 After linking their account, sellers will provide information like the bank details where they want the payments from buyers transferred.
 Sellers will also submit any necessary documents for KYC requirements (Know Your Customer) and additional information to verify their identity.

-After a buyer has selected a seller to buy a service or item from, they’ll be led to a checkout process to finalize the payment.
+After a buyer has selected a seller to buy or rent something from, they’ll be led to a checkout process to finalize the payment.
 At this point, they’ll initiate a transaction and provide payment details, e.g. credit or debit card number.

 The payment gateway will then preauthorize the cash, which means they’ll reserve the money on the buyer’s card until the next step in the flow is completed.